gvardoyan/QuantumNetworkCapacity/README.md

 - computeNetCap.m computes the overall network capacity.
 SURFnet is provided as an example; snapshot capacity data for this network is stored in SURFNetExp/.

 - Code files are divided into two sets: those that use gurobi optimization and brute-force code that was used to validate gurobi results.
+Brute-force code has two versions: one for multiplexed (computeSnapshotCapMult.py), and one for non-multiplexed networks (computeSnapshotCap.py).

 - Data for the five-node multiplexed network is provided in FiveNodeExpMultiplexing/.